How much food can FarmBot grow?

 Looking back out our table of 33 crops, with new columns for cups/m²/day, and FarmBot is looking quite a bit more feasible for satisfying our needs.

-Using the average yield for our 33 crops, and an assumption that they will all be grown in equal quantities, one only needs about 7 square meters of space to grow the daily recommended veggies for one person.
+Using the average yield for our 33 crops, and an assumption that they will all be grown in equal quantities, one only needs about 7 square meters of space to grow the daily recommended servings of veggies for one person.
 If one decides to grow only the top 10 performers (by the cups/m²/day benchmark), then they will only need 3 square meters to grow all of their daily veggies.

-This indicates that FarmBot Genesis could produce all of the veggies needed for one person every day
+This indicates that both FarmBot Express and FarmBot Genesis could produce all of the veggies needed for one person every day

-Meanwhile, a Genesis XL could produce enough veggies for a family of four to five every day and our MAX bots much more than that!
+Meanwhile, Express XL and Genesis XL could produce enough veggies for a family of four to five every day and our MAX bots much more than that!
 See the table below for the numbers:

 |All crops average||0.42||1.5||1.9||6.0||7.6||18.0||22.8|

 |Best 10 average||1.00||3.6||4.5||14.4||18.0||43.2||54.0|

-We think that this data is quite promising for the FarmBot Project because it shows the capabilities of FarmBot in a clear and transparent light.
-Your FarmBot (unless it is very large) will not be able to produce all of your calories.
+To conclude, your FarmBot will not be able to produce all of your calories.
 However, it will be able to produce enough cups of vegetables to satisfy you and your family's daily needs.
 We look forward to seeing what (and how much) you grow with your FarmBot!